 Dear All,

-Most of our mining is done by hand with small groups we support, avoiding machinery noise.
-Tree cutting is rare and costly, we fine $2,000 per Baobab felled at Messina Copper Mines.
+Most of our mining is artisanal and done by hand with small groups we support, avoiding machinery & noise as much as possible.
+Tree cutting is rare and we have been known to implement large fines ( $2,000 per Baobab felled at Messina Copper Mines for example).
 Small-scale efforts leave only 10-50 foot holes, doubling as wildlife water sources.
-Socially, Toprock supports 800 miners in remote African and Malagasy areas, offering income where cities lure migrants.
-Collen from Malawi, for instance, brings Smokey Quartz worth thousands, helps us build, then buys solar gear for Zomba.
-Once stuck in Johannesburg construction, he now enjoys 70% of his time at home, owns a house and truck, and thrives.
+Socially, Toprock supports approximately over 800 miners in remote African and Malagasy areas, offering income locally, where cities lure many of these that would other be urban migrants with little alternatives.
+Collin from Malawi, for instance, brings Smokey Quartz worth thousands, helps us build, then buys goods to take back to Malawi.
+Once stuck in Johannesburg construction, he now enjoys the majority of his time at home, owns a house and truck, and usually thrives.
 Our 27-year Congolese partners bring $5,000-$10,000 hauls, building an internet café and taxi service.
-Patrick, Kabwe’s son, runs a rare crystal shop in Lusaka, Zambia, succeeding brilliantly.
-These 800 miners are like family, I recall most, despite forgetting some names after years together.
-We treat them fairly, navigating bad roads, blackouts, and corrupt officials who demand bribes despite no crystal taxes.
-Where laws fail, we enforce our own: no tree cutting, littering, or land harm.
+Patrick, one of our suppliers sons, runs a rare crystal shop in Lusaka, Zambia, succeeding brilliantly.
+We know most of these miners and lapidary folks well and we like them and respect them, most have become friends after years together.
+We try our best to treat them fairly, navigating bad roads, blackouts, and corrupt officials who demand bribes despite no crystal taxes.
+Where laws fail, we sometimes enforce our own: no tree cutting, littering, or land harm.
 I push for planting and sustainability, often preaching on environmental care and population balance.
 In Madagascar, since the 1990s, I’ve worked with locals in French and Malagasy.
 Instead of one big factory, our small Antananarivo base supports hundreds of family lapidaries.
 Paying per kilogram doubles their earnings, fueling our growth as we sell their work.
-I could pay less, but I choose lasting partnerships over quick profits.
+I could pay less, but we normally choose lasting partnerships over quick profits.

 Sorry for the lengthy read, I got carried away!
 I hope this shows our passion for conservation.